yaroslavoliinyk/pythonparts/docs/api.rst

       :return: Global coordinates of this ``Space`` object.
       :rtype: :py:class:`pythonparts.geometry.coords.Coords`

-   .. function:: update_global_coords(self, parent_global_coords: Coords)

-      Set new Global coordinates for this ``Space`` object and all its :py:func:`children <pythonparts.geometry.Space._children>`

-      :param parent_global_coords: An instance of the Coords class.
-         It represents the global coordinates of the parent object.
-      :type parent_global_coords: Coords

    .. function:: build(self) -> List[AllplanBasisElements.ModelElement3D]

       Recursively builds a list of `AllplanBasisElements.ModelElement3D` objects for itselt